SomedudeX/mpeg-convert/README.md

   ./App/mpeg-convert.py --help
   ```

 You may need to `sudo chmod +x` the script in order to run it.
-Additionally, if you would like to run this script from anywhere in the terminal, you can add it to your PATH variable.
+Additionally, if you would like to run this script from anywhere in the terminal, you can add it to your `$PATH` variable.

-> [!IMPORTANT]
-> For macOS users, make sure to go into the script and do a global find-and-replace of `libx264` to `h264_videotoolbox` and `libx265` to `hevc_videotoolbox`.
->
-> This is very much recommended because the regular libx264 encoder is horribly slow on macOS, so by using Apple's own encoders, you can get much faster encoding results.

 ## Customizing